Pre Mating and Mating

 Non-cycling is a remedy for cows that are not cycling.
 It balances the hormones to encourage the body to start cycling again naturally.
 A great time to use it is at preheat.
 For those cows that have not cycled, use at this time will help to align them with the herd.

 Iodum for those cows that just won't put on weight and aren't cycling.

 Other remedies that are useful around this time are:

-On the small farm we had finished our first two full cycles, so about 6 weeks into mating and we had about 6 cows that had not had their tail paint rubbed, so hadn’t cycled.
-Each milking I sprayed each of them with our Non-cycling remedy, it assists in bringing their hormones back into balance so they can cycle.
-By the end of the first week, 3 out of the 6 cows had cycled, by the 3 week mark, all had cycled and been mated, which is a fantastic result.
+On the small farm, we had finished our first two complete cycles, so about six weeks into mating, we had about six cows that still needed to have their tail paint rubbed, so they had yet to cycle.
+So, for each milking, I sprayed each of them with our Non-cycling remedy, which assists in bringing their hormones back into balance so they can cycle.
+By the end of the first week, 3 out of the six cows had cycled, and by the three-week mark, all had cycled and been mated, which was a fantastic result.